Savouring the indescribable beauty of Chang Pas and Tso Moriri in one of the most extream road trips of my life.

 Suddenly the weather god had a mood swing to probably demonstrate his authority.
 The spine-chilling cold wave started slapping us.
 Sun started playing peek-a-boo.
 Clouds started coming from all directions.
 Within a moment the beautiful sight looked scary.
 It became extremely difficult to stand in the open.
 We had no option but to return.

-Traveling through the snowbound route snaking across sparsely located scenic villages and high altitude plateau in the Changthang prefecture is indelibly etched in my mind.
+Traveling through the snowbound route snaking across sparsely located scenic villages and high attitude plateau in the Changthang prefecture is indelibly etched in my mind.
 Life in Changthang is unhurried, and I took this relaxed atmosphere back with me to Chumathang as night fell.

 Chumangthang whispered in my ears, “Why do you humans rush when all you have to do is stand and stare at the marvel of Mother Nature.
 Enjoy everything you have and do not rue about things that you don’t.
 Nature will give you what you need and what is rightfully yours.”